BobBurns/mikode/README.md

 Currently, Mikode has been tested on Ubuntu and Raspbian Linux.
 It should run on any Debian based Linux distro.

+Update: initial tests on PocketChip are good.
+I need to map GPIO.

 ## Usage

 `mikode [-rg] [-s] [--run] [--gpio] [--sleep=TIME] file`